The Handmaid's Tale: Offred

-When the Hulu TV series chose to state outright that Offred's real name is June, Atwood wrote that it was not her original intention to imply that Offred's real name is June "but it fits, so readers are welcome to it if they wish".
-The revelation of Offred's real name serves only to humanize her in the presence of the other Handmaids.

-Commander
+The Commander

 The Commander says that he was a scientist and was previously involved in something similar to market research before Gilead's inception.
-Later, it is hypothesized, but not confirmed, that he might have been one of the architects of the Republic and its laws.
+Later, it is hypothesized that he is one of the architects of Gilead.
 Presumably, his first name is "Fred", though that, too, may be a pseudonym.
 He engages in forbidden intellectual pursuits with Offred, such as playing Scrabble, and introduces her to a secret club that serves as a brothel for high-ranking officers.

 He shows his softer side to Offred during their covert meetings and confesses to being "misunderstood" by his wife.
 Offred learns that the Commander carried on a similar relationship with his previous Handmaid, who later killed herself when his wife found out.

 In the epilogue, Professor Pieixoto speculates that one of two figures, both instrumental in the establishment of Gilead, may have been the Commander, based on the name "Fred".
 It is his belief that the Commander was a man named Frederick R. Waterford who was killed in a purge shortly after Offred was taken away, charged with harbouring an enemy agent.

 Serena Joy

 Serena Joy is a former televangelist and the Commander's Wife in the fundamentalist theonomy.
-Her real name is Pam and she is fond of gardening and knitting.
-The state took away her power and public recognition, and she tries to hide her past as a television figure.
-Offred identifies Serena Joy by recalling seeing her on TV when she was a little girl early on Saturday mornings while waiting for the cartoons to air.

-Believed to be sterile (although the suggestion is made that the Commander is sterile, Gileadean laws attribute sterility only to women), she is forced to accept that he has use of a Handmaid.
-She resents having to take part in "The Ceremony", a monthly ritual where the "owner" Commander attempts to impregnate the enslaved Handmaid while she is ovulating.
-Serena strikes a deal with Offred to arrange for her to have sex with Nick in order to become pregnant.
-According to Professor Pieixoto in the epilogue, "Serena Joy" or "Pam" are pseudonyms.
-The character's real name is implied to be Thelma.
+"Serena Joy", also referred to as "Pam", are likely pseudonyms.
+In the epilogue, Professor Pieixoto notes that Frederick Waterford's wife, who "once worked as a television personality of the type described" in the novel, was named Thelma.
+Serena Joy spends her free time gardening and knitting, as those are two of the limited activities allowed to the Wives, who are sequestered to the home and domestic sphere.
+Offred identifies Serena Joy by recalling seeing her on TV when she was young.
+Serena Joy was an advocate for Gilead and traditional values in pre-Gilead society.
+The state took away her power and public recognition.
+In Gilead, she must leave behind her past as a television figure and act in the position of a Commander's wife.

+As she is deemed sterile, Serena Joy is forced to use a Handmaid.
+Serena Joy arranges for Offred to have sex with Nick in order to become pregnant, hinting that she suspects it is the Commander who is sterile, although the possibility of male sterility is not recognized by the state.